go to top

 Unlike standard vehicles, conditional registration includes CTP insurance.

-You do not have to pay for CTP separately.
+You do not have to pay for CTP insurance separately.

 Your vehicle must appear on Transport for NSW (TfNSW) Conditional Registration Vehicle Sheets (CRVS) to be eligible for conditional registration.
 Examples of these types of vehicles are: